-- Construction of a transit center and administrative offices. - Purchase of Automated Passenger Counters and Automated Location Announcer systems. - Planned replacement of heavy-duty vehicle lifts at fleet shop. - The first phase of the route re-design project has begun which includes the design and distribution of a community needs survey.
+- Construction of a transit center and administrative offices.
+Funds have been expended and completion of center is expected Fall 2023. - Purchase of Automated Passenger Counters and Automated Location Announcer systems has been processed.
+Systems are expected to be installed by Spring 2024. - Rolling multiple year allocation of funds to purchase replacement vehicles. - The first phase of the route re-design project has begun which included the design and distribution of a community needs survey.
 This project was delayed due to the pandemic but as health conditions have improved, work has begun again.
-The survey has been administered and was available in early fall of 2021.
+The survey was administered and available in early fall of 2021.
 The survey targeted the underrepresented and disadvantaged community members, as well as the community at large.
-Results from the survey will be combined with comments received through the Fresno Council of Government's Unmet Needs Process, the City's ATP Results, and all results will be incorporated into any design and/or service change of the current routes. - Rolling multiple year allocation of funds toward the purchase of a zero-emission bus.
+Results from the survey have been combined with comments received through the Fresno Council of Government's Unmet Needs Process, the City's ATP Results, and all results have been evaluated and incorporated into the re-design and/or service change of the current routes.
+Phase two of this project has been initiated to include the evaluation of new re-design of existing routes.
+Staff will be utilizing community and stakeholder feedback to make additional modification and finalize the new routes. - Rolling multiple year allocation of funds toward the purchase of a zero-emission bus.